Download our FREE smartphone app today!

-Having a good education will help you to give your child the best possible start in life.
+Having a good education will help give your child the best possible start in life.
 If your child does not attend school regularly, s/he will not be able to keep up with the work.

 Employers will want to be sure that the people they are thinking of taking on are reliable.
 Children who have attended their school regularly, have a better chance of getting and keeping a good job.
 Young people who are off school for no good reason are at risk of becoming victims of crime or abuse.
 They may also be drawn into anti-social or criminal behavior.

 By law all children between the ages of 5 and 16 must receive full time education, from the beginning of the term following their 5th birthday to the last Friday in June of the academic year in which s/he reaches their 16th birthday.
 During that time, the school must give permission for your child to be absent.

 What can I do to help my child and the school?

 - Make sure your child goes to school daily, arrives on time and attends all lessons.

 - If your child is ill, contact the school on the first day of illness.
 This should be followed up on their return with a letter stating the reason for absence and dates affected.

 - If you want permission for your child to miss school for any reason then you should ask for permission well in advance and give full details.

 - Take an interest in your child’s school work.

 - If your child starts missing school, work with the school to put things right.
 Make sure s/he understands that you do not approve of him/her missing school.